Damans227/random-cars-microservice/README.md

 4. The application should be up and running on the following `URL: http://localhost:8080/swagger-ui.html`

- ## How to use Random-Cars-Webservice
+ ## How to use Random-Cars-Microservice

 1. Follow the swagger-ui documentation by going to `http://localhost:8080/swagger-ui.html`.